Diary of an Athlete – What’s it like to do sport during pregnancy?

 So, what are good, pregnancy-friendly workout options?

-Make sure to invest in some comfertable and high quality maternity sport wear to ensure you get the best workout you can!
+Make sure to invest in some comfortable and high-quality maternity sport wear to ensure you get the best workout you can!

 *ACSM - American College of Sports Medicine

-All information, recommendations and content presented in this article is general and does not constitute personal advice.
+All information, recommendations, and content presented in this article are general and do not constitute personal advice.
 This information should not be construed as a personal recommendation.
-Use of the information and recommendations is the sole responsibility of the user.
+The use of the information and recommendations is the sole responsibility of the user.

 Yael Yellin Sedbon, Clinical Dietitian and Sports M.Sc